Omega-Numworks/Omega-Guide/_pages/en_US/upsilon.md

 5. Select your settings like the theme.
 For the slot, if you don't know which one to choose, select "A"
 6. Now you can click "Install Upsilon" and in a few seconds Upsilon should be installed on your calculator.

-Upsilon tends to crash when the calculator connected to the PC, disconnect it before starting.
-Once it's started, there won't be any issue about that
+Upsilon tends to crash when starting with the cable connected, disconnect it before starting.
 {: .notice--info}

 ### Section III - How to use your new calculator (not for n0100)